 Will naloxone keep drug users from seeking treatment?

-Naloxone can be life-saving for people at risk of death from an opioid overdose, and this has dramatically increased availability of the medication.
-Some claim increased access may lead to a sense of security among opioid users and prevent them from seeking treatment.
+Naloxone can be life-saving for people at risk of death from an opioid overdose, and there has been a push to make this treatment easier to get.
+Some opponents have claimed that increased access may lead to a sense of security among opioid users and prevent them from seeking treatment.
 However, one 2013 study in Massachusetts found no significant difference in the rate of hospital visits or admissions for opioid use disorder between communities that had increased availability of naloxone and those that did not.

 - Take a high dose of an opioid drug for chronic pain

 - Have a history of an opioid overdose or hospital admission for opioid use

 - May use alcohol or a benzodiazepine drug along with an opioid

 - Have an opioid use disorder and have recently been released from prison or a treatment facility.